How To Fix Bird Feeding Problems

 The underside of this feeder is a screen.
 It is the only surface a bird can eat from with this type of suet feeder and requires a lot of agility to eat from.

-They allow only clinging birds to feed from them, such as Woodpeckers, Nuthatches, Chickadees, Brown Creepers and some Finches.
+They allow only clinging birds to feed on them, such as Woodpeckers, Nuthatches, Chickadees, Brown Creepers, and some Finches.

 (Blackbirds and Starlings are not clinging birds and therefore find them a little harder to manage.
 Although I can’t promise they won’t be successful. ;))

-Most birds and squirrels do not like to eat safflower seed.
+Most birds and squirrels do not like to eat safflower seeds.

 Safflower seed can be used in hopper style bird feeders.

 Clean the feeder out well so there is no trace of other smells like peanuts or sunflower seeds and then fill with only safflower seed.